ibmresilient/resilient-community-apps/sc_email_parser/README.md

 * Parses the email body text looking for URLs, IP addresses and file hashes.
 After filtering out invalid and whitelisted values, it adds the remaining data to the incident as artifacts.
 * Adds non-inline email message attachments to the incident.

-**Note:** Any previously installed older versions of this package will not be replaced by the installation procedure.
-The new rule will run in addition to any existing rules which are triggered by the creation of an email message.
+**NOTE:** If you installed the previous version of this script, be aware that the previous rules are not replaced.
+Therefore, you could have multiple rules that are triggered by the creation of an email message.
+In this case, you may want to review your rules and remove those that are duplicated.

 ## Configuration
 ### The incident owner